Priority Management

 Managing priority via policy

-TrackMe supports the management of priority levels via policy, which can be defined on a per Virtual Tenant basis:
+TrackMe supports the management of priority levels via policy, which can be defined per Virtual Tenant:

-• Policies are regex based expressions which are orchestrated by TrackMe automatically.
+• Policies are regex-based expressions that are orchestrated by TrackMe automatically.

-• Matching entities get automatically updated with the priority level defined in the policy.
+• Matching entities are automatically updated with the priority level defined in the policy.

-• If multiple policies match a given entity, the highest level of priority takes precedence.
+• If multiple policies match a given entity, the highest priority level takes precedence.

-• Since TrackMe 2.1.10, an entity which is managed by policies can still be updated manually, and the policy will not override the manual update.
+• Since TrackMe 2.1.10, an entity managed by policies can still be updated manually, and the policy will not override the manual update.

-• TrackMe will show an informational message in the entity screen, displaying the policy that is managing the entity, the requested priority level, and the effective priority level.
+• TrackMe will show an informational message in the entity screen, displaying the policy managing the entity, the requested priority level, and the effective priority level.

 Accessing the policy management screen: